President/Chief Executive Officer

-Prior to his promotion to his new role, Adam was responsible for Scripps digital businesses in more than 25 Scripps local markets and nationally, at Newsy, Midroll and Cracked.
-Since 2011, Adam has overseen the strategy and execution across product development, content, revenue and marketing for Scripps’ portfolio of web, mobile and over-the-top businesses.
+As chief digital officer from 2011 to 2016, he was responsible for Scripps digital businesses in more than 25 local markets and for national businesses including Newsy and Midroll.
+In this role, Adam oversaw the strategy and execution across product development, content, revenue and marketing for Scripps’ portfolio of web, mobile and over-the-top businesses.
 He was responsible for leading the company’s efforts to develop new businesses in emerging media through investment and acquisition.
-As the former chief digital officer, Adam also was responsible for the operations within the Scripps Washington D.C.
-Bureau.
+He also was responsible for the operations within the Scripps News Washington Bureau.

 Prior to this post, Adam oversaw the operation, content and revenue for the TV division’s interactive businesses.
 He also spent a year as director of content and marketing for the Scripps interactive media division (which was spun off into Scripps Networks Interactive in 2008).
 Adam joined the company’s corporate operation in 2003 as the director of investigations and special projects for the TV group.
 Shortly after, he was named director of news strategy and operations.
 Adam joined Scripps as executive producer of investigations and special projects for KNXV, the Scripps-owned ABC affiliate in Phoenix.

 Adam is a mentor, advisor and board member for several accelerators and digital media startups.
-He serves on the boards of directors for Cincinnati Public Radio, Adath Israel Congregation, and the Scripps Howard Foundation.
+He serves on the boards of directors for Adath Israel Congregation and the Scripps Howard Foundation.

 A passionate advocate for the important role journalists play in our society, Adam also is an established thought leader in the media industry, having been recognized by the NAB in 2016 with the Digital Leadership Award, by Borrell with its 2014 Award of Merit (also known as the Innovator’s Award) and by Broadcasting & Cable in 2011 as the Multiplatform Broadcaster of the Year.